kobotoolbox/kobo-transfer/README.md

 - The script does not check if the source and destination projects are identical and will transfer submission data regardless.
 - The script does not account for multiple versions that the form may have had.
+  Rather use the `--asset` flag to fully transfer the `src` project to the `dest` side to account for this.
 It naively uses the latest version of the `dest` form for the submissions' `__version__` attribute.
+This will be updated at some point to match the version history at the `dest` project.
+- Currently it's not possible to sync the asset versions from `src` to `dest`.
+  Once a project has been transferred with all its versions, it's best not to continue updating the form and submitting data to the `src` project to avoid complications.
 - If the `dest` form is updated and redeployed, it will have a new version UID.
   If the script is run again, this will result in duplicates at the `dest` because the submissions contain the new `__version__` value, therefore are no longer unique, and therefore won't be rejected from the `dest` project.
+This will be addressed once transferred submissions have their `__version__` value matching the new version UIDs at the `dest` project.
 - Due to a known KoboToolbox issue, projects may contain submissions with duplicate submission UUIDs.
 Some of these submissions may be full duplicates of themselves, while others are unique submissions but contain a duplicate